Visiting Lisboa anytime soon and not quite sure what to eat in Lisbon?

 Sure, Portuguese cuisine has not received the same acclaim and attention compared to some of its other European counterparts.
 But that doesn’t imply that Portuguese cuisine is in anyway inferior.
 Quite on the contrary!

-With such a vibrant Portuguese drinks & foodie scene, I’ve decided to put together this Lisbon Food Guide to help you decide what to eat in Lisbon on your next visit!
+With such a vibrant Portuguese drinks & foodie scene, featuring fabulous restaurant, awesome street foods, and tasty on-the-go bites and pastries too, I’ve decided to put together this Lisbon Food Guide to help you decide what to eat in Lisbon on your next visit!

 Lisbon Food – What You Need to Know